mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 Let's restate the problem:

-* all requests are being sent to the same webhook callback url;
+* all requests are being sent to the same webhook callback url
-* there are many different possible request payloads;
+* there are many different possible request payloads
-* app requires different computation depending on payload.
+* app requires different computation depending on payload

 Let's say we're receiving webhooks which contain an `event` key in the request body.
 It describes the event which triggered the webhook and we can use it to determine what code we are going to run.